 In this work, we have shown the benefit of using both labeled and unlabeled data during model training in deep active learning for image classification.
 This leads to a more accurate model while requiring less labeled data, which is in itself one of the main objectives of active learning.
 We have used two particular choices for unsupervised feature learning and semi-supervised learning as components in our pipeline.
-There are several state of the art methods that could be used for the same purpose, for instance [33], [34], [3], [29] for semi-supervised learning.
+There are several state of the art methods that could be used for the same purpose, for instance [33, 34, 3, 29] for semi-supervised learning.
 Our pipeline is as simple as possible, facilitating comparisons with more effective choices, which can only strengthen our results.

-While the improvement from recent acquisition strategies is marginal in many scenarios, an active learning approach that uses unlabeled data for training and not just acquisition appears to be a very good option for deep network models.
-Our findings can have an impact on how deep active learning is to be evaluated.
-For instance, the relative performance of the Random baseline to other acquisition strategies depends strongly on the label budget, the cycle and the presence of pre-training and semi-supervised learning.
-If the objective is best performance for least labels and the cost of labeling is more important than the cost of model training, it makes sense to evaluate new ideas in the presence of methods that use unlabeled data during model training, since this always improves performance by a large margin.
+While the improvement coming from recent acquisition strategies is marginal in many scenarios, an active learning approach that uses unlabeled data for training and not just acquisition appears to be a very good option for deep network models.
+Our findings can have an impact on how deep active learning is evaluated in the future.
+For instance, the relative performance of the random baseline to all other acquisition strategies depends strongly on the label budget, the cycle and the presence of pre-training and semi-supervised learning.